JetBrains/kotlin-web-site/docs/topics/jvm/java-interop.md

 }
 ```

-`calendar.firstDayOfWeek` above is a synthetic property.
+`calendar.firstDayOfWeek` above is an example of a synthetic property.

 Note that, if the Java class only has a setter, it isn't visible as a property in Kotlin because Kotlin doesn't support
 set-only properties.